"Like" us on Facebook!

 ENTRAPMENT IN THE TOWNSHIP

 3/20/14 - Co.
 6, Engine 7-1, ambulance 7A and Medic 53 were dispatched for a vehicle accident with entrapment in the 800 blk of Heidlersburg Rd in box 6-8.
 Units arrived to find a pickup truck vs sedan head-on, with the truck on its roof and major damage to both vehicles.
 Crews found 3 patients entrapped in the sedan, and the 2 occupants of the truck already self-extricated.
 Rescue 6 and Engine 6-2 went to work to free the patients in the car, removing the roof, laying down both sides and performing a dash push.
 As EMS triaged the patients, it was found that one patient was class 4, and the other 2 were class 1, and requested additional ALS and BLS units.
-2 patients were flown to York Trauma, and 2 more were taken by ground to Gettysburg Hospital.
+2 patients were flown to an area trauma center, and 2 more were taken by ground to local hospitals.
 Co.
 6 units remained on the scene to assist the Franklin County Coroner (Adams not available) and provide lighting for PSP to begin their investigation.
 Our condolances go out to the families of those affected by this incident.

 Medics 53, 28, 51